Why do people come to the UK? To work

 Entry clearance visas allow an individual to enter and stay in the UK within the period for which the visa is valid.
-From 2021, EEA nationals require a visa to enter the UK to work, unless they hold status.
+EEA nationals do not require a visa to enter the UK.

 Data in this section refer to the number of Entry clearance visas granted for work reasons within the period.
 If an individual was granted a visa more than once in a given period, this has been counted as multiple grants in the statistics.
 If an individual entered the UK multiple times within the period for which a visa was valid, this has been counted as one grant in the visa statistics.

 The data do not show whether, or when, an individual arrived in the UK, what they did on arrival to the UK, or how long they stayed in the UK.